-A 1000 lb. weight-test cast, one CTD cast to 1000 m, one Go-Flo cast to approx. 20m and a PRR cast (Sect.
-4.2.7) will be conducted at this location in the afternoon of June 24th.
+A 1000 lb. weight-test cast, one CTD cast to 1000 m and a PRR cast (Sect.
+4.2.7) will be conducted at this location in the afternoon of July 25th.
 The CTD winch and crane will be required for these operations.
-The Go-Flow cast will require the use of the capstan and A-frame.
 After the operations are satisfactorily completed, the ship shall proceed to Station ALOHA.